JuliaDynamics/ExercisesRepo/README.md

 - [Figures](#figures)
 - [Interactive applications, videos, extra plots](#interactive-applications--videos--extra-plots)

+## Introduction
+Here some introductory text about this repository will be stated.

 ## Tutorials for Julia
 Here we list useful tutorials and other sources that can help you getting used to the Julia language, DynamicalSystems.jl or other useful Julia packages.